-AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL Springview TX006000031 Building B, C, Building B/C: Planned new development, Artisan at Springview TOTAL: Public Housing Units to be removed in the Plan Year 25
+AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL Springview TX006000031 Building B, C, and adjacent vacant land, Convent, Miller School building and Annex building 25 18 (Bldg B) SAHA will be obtaining HUD approval to dispose of real estate and existing PH units for a planned new development called the Artisan at Springview.
+TOTAL: Public Housing Units to be removed in the Plan Year 25 iii.
+Planned New Project Based Vouchers (PBV)